Mila affair

 The Mila affair (French: Affaire Mila) is a French media and judicial case relating to freedom of speech and cyberbullying.
 After a Muslim man invoking Islam directed misogynistic and homophobic insults at 16-year old Mila when she rejected his inappropriate sexual advances.
 She later said on social media that "the Koran is hateful...
 Islam is shit..."
-The teenage girl received millions of online threats of death and rape from Islamists, which caused her to leave school and to be placed under police protection.
+The teenage girl received many online threats of death and rape, which caused her to leave school and to be placed under police protection.